cloudberrydb/cloudberrydb/src/backend/cdb/motion/README.ic-proxy.md

 ### Cluster Expansion

-A cluster can be expanded online with the `gpexpand` command, however the ic-proxy does not support online expansion at the moment: the GUC `gp_interconnect_proxy_addresses` must be updated to include the information for the new segments, however changes to this GUC only take effect after a cluster restart.
+A cluster can be expanded online with the `gpexpand` command, it includes two

-TODO: make below changes to support online expansion:
+stages:

-1. let the `gpexpand` utility updates the `gp_interconnect_proxy_addresses` automatically;
+1. the cluster expansion (adding new segments to the cluster);
-2. let the `gp_interconnect_proxy_addresses` be able to be reloaded without a cluster restart;
+2. the data expansion (expand the data to the new segments);

+When ic-proxy is enabled we need a stage 1.5 between them:

+1.5. update the GUC `gp_interconnect_proxy_addresses` to include the new
+     segments, then reload with SIGHUP by `gpstop -u`;

+TODO: we may want to introduce a hook in `gpexpand` to automate this job.

 ## Misc